 Biblical Integration Information:

 - Creation: The doctrine of creation is nothing less than a boon to scientific investigation.
-Not only does it insist on the orderly and intelligible nature of the universe, it also maintains the distinction between Creator and creation; the creation of human beings in the image of God (Genesis 1:26–27); and the human mandate to subdue the earth on God’s behalf (Genesis 1:28).
-The last of these, the so-called cultural mandate, implies care, stewardship, discovery, and the development of the potential that God has built into creation.
+Not only does it insist on the orderly and intelligible nature of the universe; it also maintains the distinction between Creator and creation; the creation of human beings in the image of God (Genesis 1:26–27); and the human mandate to subdue the earth on God’s behalf (Genesis 1:28).
+The last of these, the so-called cultural mandate, implies creation care, discovery, and the development of the potential that God has built into creation.

 Required Course Materials: